Technische-Natuurkunde-HvA/inverted-pendulum-international-team-3/progress/weekly-progress.md

 ## 5. Measurement protocol
 **At which PWM values will you measure?:**

-- The PWM value goes from 0  to 255.
+- *The PWM value goes from 0  to 255.
 We will measure it with increments of 5.
-Then we will plot the PWM values against the rpm values and put a fit-function in the graph to get an equation to go from PWM to rpm.
+Then we will plot the PWM values against the rpm values and put a fit-function in the graph to get an equation to go from PWM to rpm.*

 **How many measurements will you perform at each PWM value?
 How long will each measurement last?:**

-- 1 measurement per PWM value and measure it when the motor rotates at a constant speed.</p>
+- *1 measurement per PWM value and measure it when the motor rotates at a constant speed.*

 **The motor can rotate in two directions.
 How will you account for this in your measurements?:**

-- We will measure it only at one direction.
+- *We will measure it only at one direction.*

 **Which software will you use to collect and process your data?:**

-- We will use Arduino IDE to run the program and collect the data and python to process it.
+- *We will use Arduino IDE to run the program and collect the data and python to process it.*

 **An example of the graph you expect to produce:**